|

 This is an example of a 1913 duplicate Declaration of Intention to become a US Citizen.
 The original copy was filed among naturalization court records, and the triplicate copy given to the declarant. ![]()

-Petition for Naturalization Below is a 1915 duplicate copy of a Petition for Naturalization.
+Below is a 1915 duplicate copy of a Petition for Naturalization.
 The original copy was filed among records of the naturalization court.
-Petition for Naturalization Below is a 1915 duplicate copy of a Petition for Naturalization.
-The original copy was filed among records of the naturalization court. - IMAGE MISSING -

 Citizenship Documents issued by INS since 1906